abuseofnotation/category-theory-illustrated/_chapters/06_type.md

     {\Gamma \vdash x : A}
 $$

-As we know, System F we also have *type-level variables*, which are defined with a similar *TVar* *kinding* rule.
+In Polymorphic Lambda Calculus we also have *type-level variables*, which are defined with a similar *TVar* *kinding* rule.

 $$\frac
     {A :: K \in \Gamma}
     {\Gamma \vdash A :: K}
 $$

-Now, let's proceed with the arrows themselves.
-Value-level arrows convert values to other values.
+Now, let's proceed with defining the type of the arrows themselves.

+In Polymorphic Lambda Calculus, as in STLC, we have value-level arrows that convert values to other values...

 $$\frac
     {\Gamma \vdash A :: Type, \Gamma \vdash B :: Type}
     {\Gamma \vdash A \to B :: Type}
 $$

-And in System F, we have *type-level* arrows that convert types to other types.
+And, we also have *type-level* arrows that convert types to other types.
 They are defined with this kinding rule:

 $$\frac
     {\Gamma, (\alpha :: A) \vdash (B :: Type)}